Pujitha-Reddy/docker-webapp-project/PROJECT2-README.md

-# Project — CI/CD Pipeline with GitHub Actions
+# CI/CD Pipeline with GitHub Actions

 ## Overview
 Automated the entire build and deploy process from Project (Dockerized Web App Deployed to AWS EC2) using